ilbonte/bot-claudia-es6/README.md

 Use `npm run transpile` to only transpile the code to the `bot.js` file

-See [package.json](https://github.com/ilbonte/claudia-bot-es6/blob/master/package.json#L6) for additional informations
+See [package.json](https://github.com/ilbonte/claudia-bot-es6/blob/master/package.json#L6) for additional informations about these commands

 ## Suggestions